-Graham, a Republican, was the representative for Pennsylvania's 29th congressional district from 1907 to 1911.
+Graham was the representative for Pennsylvania’s 29th congressional district and was a Republican.
+He served from 1907 to 1911.

 From Dec 1898 to Mar 1911, Graham missed 386 of 1,017 roll call votes, which is 38.0%.
 This is worse than the median of 26.8% among the lifetime records of representatives serving in Mar 1911.
 The chart below reports missed votes over time.

 |Dec 1902-Mar 1903||114||55||48.2%||85th|